 SWERF behaviour may include, but is not limited to;

-- Threats of verbal or physical violence towards sex workers or people who have been involved in sex work at some point
+- Threats of verbal or physical violence toward sex workers or people who have been involved in sex work at some point

 - Denying current or former sex workers access to spaces